 Read More

-Associated Builders and Contractors reports today that its Construction Backlog Indicator remained unchanged at 9.2 months in December, according to an ABC member survey conducted Dec.
-20, 2022, to Jan.
-5, 2023.
-The reading is one month higher than in December 2021.
-View ABC’s Construction Backlog Indicator and Construction Confidence…
+Associated Builders and Contractors reported today that its Construction Backlog Indicator remained unchanged at 8.9 months in May, according to an ABC member survey conducted May 20 to June 7.
+The reading is 0.1 months lower than in May 2022.
+View the historic Construction Backlog Indicator and Construction Confidence Index…

 Read More

-The construction industry added 28,000 jobs on net in December, according to an Associated Builders and Contractors analysis of data released today by the U.S. Bureau of Labor Statistics.
-On a year-over-year basis, industry employment has risen by 231,000 jobs or 3.1%.
-Nonresidential construction employment increased by 17,900 positions on…
+The construction industry added 25,000 jobs on net in May, according to an Associated Builders and Contractors analysis of data released today by the U.S. Bureau of Labor Statistics.
+On a year-over-year basis, industry employment has increased by 192,000 jobs, an increase of 2.5%.
+Nonresidential construction employment expanded by 22,100…

 Read More